-The market for solar PV module business is really competitive and sometimes it’s hard to decide or make sure that we work with the right supplier.
+The market for the solar PV module business is really competitive and sometimes it’s hard to decide or make sure that we work with the right supplier.
 Here are 5 tips

-Buying a solar module is 25 years investment, and the raw material is a key point when you purchase solar module, as it determines the efficiency and the lifespan of your module.
+Buying a solar module is 25 years investment, and the raw material is a key point when you purchase solar modules, as it determines the efficiency and the lifespan of your module.
 The main point to pay attention are:

 Frame: It’s important to use good quality aluminum for the frame, to avoid the frame to be damaged or curve.
 The thickness of the aluminum frame needs to be at least 1.5 mm, with strict quality control on the frame.

-You can check directly on TUV SUD website for IEC standard certification for example.
+You can check directly on the TUV SUD website for IEC standard certification for example.
 Just need to write the company name on the search bar: TUV-SUED Certificate Explorer

 3. Account Management

-One of the main problem faced by final consumer and solar installation company is micro crack.
+One of the main problems faced by the final consumer and solar installation company is micro crack.
 Micro crack is mainly due to a problem at the factory during assembling the panels, and/or problems during transportation.
 Good quality packaging using 2 waves layout is a MUST TO when you want to protect your module.
-Ask picture before and during loading to make sure that your pallets are well wrapped, and well blocked in the container.
+Ask the picture before and during loading to make sure that your pallets are well wrapped, and well blocked in the container.

 5. Project and client reference

 As the solar module is a really competitive business, it’s important to work with a company that has a solid experience in the solar industry, and it’s important to check for client or project reference.
 Make sure also that picture you received and the project described is real.
 How many times we can see a picture of an old project of 100 MW, and in description 1MW panels installation, or when you ask more detail about the project, nobody can answer to you and they need to check again.